 1. Mister Barista: Cheap Double Functionality

-Mister Barista is composed of a stainless steel capsule and a cap made of metal and silicone.
+The Mister Barista pod is composed of a stainless steel capsule and a cap made of metal and silicone.
 Each order includes two such caps: a red cap for filter coffee, a black cap for espresso.
 The cap is placed on the filled capsule, then pressed tightly closed before placing the capsule in the machine.
-Read the fine print to learn that Mister Barista’s caps need to be replaced once or twice per year for best results.
+Read the fine print to learn that Mister Barista’s caps need to be replaced once or twice a year for best results.

 You can order your Mister Barista directly from the manufacturers or on Amazon**.